fspms/firefly-iii-ai/README.md

 ![Step 3](docs/img/webhook3.png)

 Now you are ready and every new withdrawal transaction should be automatically categorized by OpenAI.

+## Automatic Category Creation

+One of the key features of this application is its ability to automatically create new categories when none of the existing ones match the transaction.

+### How it works:

+1. **Existing category match**: If OpenAI finds a matching existing category, it will be assigned to the transaction
+2. **No match found**: If no existing category matches, the application will:
+   - Create a new category with the name suggested by OpenAI
+   - Assign this new category to the transaction
+   - Add the "AI categorized" tag to the transaction

+### Language Support:

+The automatically created categories will be generated in the language specified by the `LANGUAGE` environment variable:
+- **French (FR)**: Categories like "Assurance Habitation", "Courses", "Restaurant"
+- **English (EN)**: Categories like "Home Insurance", "Groceries", "Restaurant"

+This ensures that your categories are consistent with your preferred language and makes them more intuitive to use.

 ## User Interface